-A student may be immediately removed from participation in school activities by a faculty member and recommended for suspension if the student's continued participation appears to be detrimental to the best interests of patients, peers, and/or the programmatic mission and principles of the School of Health Technology and Management.
+A student may be immediately removed from participation in school activities by a faculty member and recommended for suspension if the student's continued participation appears to be detrimental to the best interests of patients, peers, and/or the programmatic mission and principles of the School of Health Professions.
 In such cases, the Program Chair/Director, after consultation with the faculty member, will issue a verbal directive to the student, followed by an immediate written recommendation for suspension to the Dean.
 Action by the Dean to determine the student's status should be taken within ten (10) business days of the verbal directive.

-Policy No. AA002 Effective 2-18-15 Supercedes Pre-existing Policy Page 4 of 11
+School of Health Professions Health Sciences Center State University of New York Stony Brook, New York 11794-8200 Policy No. AA002 Effective 2-18-15 Supersedes Pre-existing Policy Page 4\of 11

 - 1. A student may be recommended for suspension by the Program Chair/Director on the recommendation of the program faculty any time there is an error in professional judgment on the part of the student that is deemed by the faculty to be inconsistent with professional standards of care. (e.g., actions taken by the student that jeopardize patient safety). - 2.
 Complete documentation should be kept of any incidents leading to the recommendation for suspension. - 3.
 The Program Chair/Director's recommendation for suspension must include, but is not limited to: a. the reasons for suspension; b. the defined period for suspension, not to exceed one year; and c. the conditions for reinstatement. - 4.
 The Dean will decide to accept, reject, or modify the Program Chair/Director's recommendation for suspension and inform the student of the decision in writing via certified mail within ten (10) business days of the verbal directive. - 5.
-Copies of the action taken by the Dean will be forwarded to the Program Chair/Director, ASC Chair, Assistant Dean for Academic and Student Affairs and the Office of Student Services. - 6.
+Copies of the action taken by the Dean will be forwarded to the Program Chair/Director, ASC Chair, Assistant Dean for Academic and Student Affairs and the Office of the Registrar. - 6.
 Grades for courses interrupted by suspension will be determined for each student on an individual basis.
 The options are withdrawal or incomplete. - 7.
 A suspended student will not be permitted to participate in any school activities or in the required periods of clinical practice.
 Exceptions may be made at the discretion of the Program Chair/Director.

-Policy No. AA002 Effective 2-18-15 Supercedes Pre-existing Policy Page 5 of 11
+Policy No. AA002 Effective 2-18-15 Supersedes Pre-existing Policy PAGE 6 of 11